MaxArt2501/share-this/readme.md

 Note: the `sharers` array should *not* be empty, or nothing will ever happen.

+The list of the sharers is also available on the `sharers` property on the popover element (e.g. passed to the `onOpen` callback), for dynamic runtime handling.

 The following are the default basic sharers provided by the package:

 Site     | File location               | Name        | Global variable